myrrlyn/apocrypha.es/priv/archive/7oy7ew.md

 of dragons, which itself was strictly reserved for those in the priesthood.
 The Songs of the Return speaks of his inspiration:

-> _“…yet I had beheld during my captivity that the wily Elves possessed much
+> …yet I had beheld during my captivity that the wily Elves possessed much
 > learning and knowledge, though they put it to ends both vile and dishonorable.
 > And I bethought me that to defeat the Elves and scour them from the land, it
 > would be well if Men also did wield such wisdoms… And I vowed that henceforth
 > all Men would record their ideas and thoughts, just as Shor carved a record of
-> his victory over Sneggh into the side of Shivering Glacier.”_
+> his victory over Sneggh into the side of Shivering Glacier.

 Ysgramor was fascinated by the almost magical nature of the written word and knew that if his descendants were to not only dominate, but build